-Arianna Gass is an intermedia artist and scholar whose interests lie at the intersection of digital and embodied play.
+Arianna Gass (they/she) is an intermedia artist and scholar whose interests lie at the intersection of digital and embodied play.
 She explores embodiment from a technical perspective, examining the interface of on-screen and off-screen bodily performance in video games, as well as from a creative perspective, through the production of interactive multimedia performances.
-She is a PhD student in the English and Theater and Performance Studies programs at the University of Chicago. http://www.ariannagass.com.
+They are a Postdoctoral Researcher at Georgia State University in the department of Film, Media, and Theater, and have a PhD in English and Theater and Performance Studies from the University of Chicago.

 Daniel Park is a queer, bi-racial, theatre and performance artist based in Philadelphia.
 His work is interdisciplinary, combining live performance and game design to create hybrid experiences that explore the boundaries of human agency.
 He has presented and performed nationally and internationally, collaborating locally with companies like The Bearded Ladies Cabaret, Applied Mechanics, and Orbiter 3.
 His artistic practice is deeply tied to his work as an organizer and facilitator, focusing on racial justice in the cultural sector.
 He has provided his services as a facilitator and consultant with organizations such as The PA Governor’s Commission on Asian American Affairs, ArtPlace America, and The University of the Arts.